Generalized Mercer Kernels and Reproducing Kernel Banach Spaces

 If the Banach space $\Banach$ reproduces from the other side, that is,

 then $\Banach$ is called a \emph{left-sided reproducing kernel Banach space} and $K$ its \emph{left-sided reproducing kernel}.
-If two-sided reproducing properties (i-iv) as above are satisfied, we say that $\Banach$ is a \emph{two-sided reproducing kernel Banach space} with the \emph{two-sided reproducing kernel} $K$. \end{definition}
+If two-sided reproducing properties (i)-(iv) as above are satisfied, then we say that $\Banach$ is a \emph{two-sided reproducing kernel Banach space} with the \emph{two-sided reproducing kernel} $K$. \end{definition}

 Observing the conjugated structures, the \emph{adjoint kernel} $\adjK$ of the reproducing kernel $K$ is defined by

 The reproducing properties can also be described by the adjoint kernel $\adjK$, that is,